noobping/PasswordStore/docs/README.md

 # Keycord Docs

 Keycord is a GUI for standard [`pass`](https://www.passwordstore.org/) stores.
-It keeps the store layout on disk and adds search, structured editing, OTP handling, recipient management, Git workflows, and app-managed OpenPGP keys.
+It keeps the store layout on disk and adds search, editing, OTP codes, key management, Git workflows, and support for software keys, FIDO security keys, and OpenPGP smartcards.

 ## Guides